Supreme Court of Canada: Sessions

 On the bench, the chief justice of Canada or, in his or her absence, the senior puisne justice, presides from the center chair with the other justices seated to his or her right and left by order of seniority of appointment.
 At sittings, the justices usually appear in black silk robes but they wear their ceremonial robes of bright scarlet trimmed with Canadian white mink in court on special occasions and in the Senate at the opening of each new session of Parliament.

 Counsel appearing before the court may use either English or French.
 The judges can also use either English or French.
 There is simultaneous translation available to the judges, counsel and to members of the public who are in the audience, or watching by livestream.

 The decision of the court is sometimes rendered orally at the conclusion of the hearing.
 In these cases, the court may simply refer to the decision of the court below to explain its own reasons.
 In other cases, the court may announce its decision at the conclusion of the hearing, with reasons to follow.
 As well, in some cases, the court may not call on counsel for the respondent, if it has not been convinced by the arguments of counsel for the appellant.
 In very rare cases, the court may not call on counsel for the appellant and instead calls directly on counsel for the respondent.
 However, in most cases, the court hears from all counsel and then reserves judgment to enable the justices to write considered reasons.
 Decisions of the court need not be unanimous – a majority may decide, with dissenting reasons given by the minority.
-Justices may write separate or joint opinions for any case.
+Justices may write separate or joint reasons for any case.

+Judgments

+Number of judgments per year

+The number of judgments issued annually by the Supreme Court has declined over the past 65 years.
+In 1970, the starting point for the Supreme Court's online publication of its decisions, the court under Chief Justice Fauteux issued 102 decisions.
+In 1974, the first full year under Chief Justice Laskin, the court issued 114 judgments.
+In 1985, the first full year under Chief Justice Dickson, the number was 84, while in 1991, the first full year under Chief Justice Lamer, the number was 109.
+In 2000, Chief Justice McLachlin's first year, the number was 69.
+Under Chief Justice Wagner, the number has declined further, with the lowest number of judgments being 34 in 2024.